EU AI Act Authorized Representative for GPAI Providers (Article 54)

 View Profile & Get Quote

-MedReg International Pro
+MedReg International Verified

 Specialized regulatory consultancy providing end-to-end compliance solutions for medical devices, IVDs, and combination products across all major markets.